 To be honest, I've never had much exposure to Indigenous Australians.
 As a young boy, I lived in cities and suburbs which were relatively culturally homogenous: the Hills district of Sydney, Hobart and Canberra.
 It was only after living close to central Adelaide that I started to watch, learn and listen.
 Adelaide has a thriving Aboriginal art community centered around the Tandanya Arts Centre, like the Spirit Festival, which I would often go along to to marvel at the incredibly beautiful painting and music I find so haunting and mesmerising.
 I noticed the huge disconnect between non-Indigenous and Indigenous Australians, and my own ignorance was and still is a challenge.
 I want to know more; to uncover the wisdom of this culture that is right in front of us all.
 With some strange feeling, I sense a strong pull within myself to delve deeper into the rich cultural messages and open myself to listen and learn.

 So, I held this for over a year, and started to talk about it with people around me.
-I started to see the larger story unfolding; after all, our Indigenous people were such beautiful story tellers.
-For a people that represent the oldest continuous living culture on Earth, over 40,000 years, how does the story continue?
+I started to see the larger story unfolding; after all, Indigenous Australians are such beautiful story tellers.
+For a people that represent the oldest continuous living culture on Earth, over 60,000 years, how does the story continue?
 There is no doubt how devastating the last 217 years have been for them, but what is the next chapter in this narrative?
 What might it be?
 As I reflected, the significance of now dawned on me...

 People from all countries of the world have arrived here to the oldest lands with the longest custodianship.
 Why?
 How is this meaningful for all of humanity?
 What is the learnings that we have been unable to hear up to now, and the answers that no other culture from East to West have been able to provide?
 How can we live more meaningfully and purposefully because of this ancient wisdom?
 These are some of the questions that I have pondered for the last year.